TexasInstruments/edgeai-tensorlab/README.md

   * It uses a simplified version of OTA for label assignment, called SimOTA.
 * Anchor free object detection reduces the complexity of the Detection layer.
   * There are 3x less detection candidates compared to YOLOv3 and YOLOv5.
-  * Box-decoding is much simpler as well.
+  * Box-decoding is much simpler than other YOLO variants as well.
 * Several new augmentation techniques as in YOLOv5.
 E.g. Mosaic augmentation.
 * All models are trained from scratch.
 There is no need for imagenet pretraining because of strong augmentation.
+* YOLOX-Nano-ti-lite uses regular convolution instead of depth-wise convolution.

 For more details, please refer to Megvii's [report on Arxiv](https://arxiv.org/abs/2107.08430).